 How you use fintech depends on your needs and purpose.
 If you’re looking for a personal loan, you might use a site to compare all your prospective offers in one place, rather than each individual personal loan lender.
 If you own your own business, you might use software to track your employee payroll and hours.
 You might belong to a bank that’s looking to increase the ease of using the app and website.

 As the fintech world expands, financial technology will pit consumer demands against the regulation of products and services.
 While automation has catapulted fintech, regulation is still slow to catch up.
 Many fintech companies see a problem that needs fixing, but it doesn’t mean that laws in place allow those solutions to take place.
 Sometimes, companies are created faster than regulators can monitor.

 Tips for Using Fintech

-- If you’re struggling to understand the relatively new fintech world, you might need to talk to a financial professional.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’re struggling to understand the world of fintech, you might want to talk to a financial professional.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When you sign up for a new app, you’re handing over personal and private information.
 While it might make your life easier, it doesn’t make it safer.
 As you start to use the tools in place that are there to help you, make sure to learn and understand how they are using your personal data.
 Know that data breaches and hacks are now common, from retailers like Target to credit bureaus like Equifax.
 Protect your privacy with SmartAsset’s tips for online financial transactions.